 Heres che (that is ‘hello’ in Muscogee)!

 I am a Native American philosopher and will be joining the University of Windsor as a President’s Indigenous Peoples Scholar in the fall.
-I received my PhD (2015) and MA (2009) from the Department of Philosophy at the University of Washington.
-I earned my BA in Philosophy from Oklahoma State University.
+I received my PhD (2015) and MA (2009) from the Department of Philosophy at the University of Washington, and I earned my BA in Philosophy from Oklahoma State University.

 My research focuses on the philosophy of science, particularly the social dimension of knowledge creation.
 In my dissertation, Analogical Reasoning and Scientific Practice: The Problem of Ingrained Analogy, I analyze a potential problem that arises when scientific communities indiscriminately rely on analogies that underwrite metaphor as part of their practice.
 To address this problem, I argue for strategies that exploit epistemic diversity as part of a constructive account of analogical reasoning.